 Crash Risk and the Auditor-Client Relationship

-This study examines whether the term of the auditor-client relationship (i.e., auditor tenure) is associated with future stock price crash risk.
-Using a large sample of U.S. public firms from the years 1980 to 2008, we find robust evidence that auditor tenure is negatively related to one-year ahead stock price crash risk.
-This evidence is consistent with monitoring by learning perspective, namely, that the development of client-specific knowledge over the term of the auditor-client relationship effectively enhances auditors’ ability to detect and deter bad news hoarding activities by clients, thereby reducing future stock price crash risk.
-Additional analysis shows that the negative relation is moderated for firms audited by industry specialist and for firms during the post-SOX (Sarbanes-Oxley Act) period.
-We also present additional evidence that when the term of the auditor-client relationship is excessively long, the cognitive-incentive effect dominates the effect of monitoring by learning.
-Our evidence has important policy implications for regulators in ensuring the functioning of independent auditors in capital markets.
+This study examines whether the term of the auditor-client relationship (i.e., auditor tenure) is associated with future stock price crash risk measured both ex ante and ex post.
+Using a large sample of U.S. public firms with Big Four auditors, we find robust evidence that auditor tenure is negatively related to one-year-ahead stock price crash risk.
+The evidence is consistent with monitoring-by-learning where development of client-specific knowledge over the term of the auditor-client relationship enhances auditors’ ability to detect and deter bad news hoarding activities by clients, thereby reducing future crash risk.
+This result holds even after controlling for endogeneity of the tenure/crash risk relation.
+We further provide evidence indicating that option market investors do not fully incorporate the information contained in the term of auditor-client relationship in predicting future stock price crash risk.
+Our empirical results have important policy implications for regulators concerned with ensuring auditor independence.

 Keywords: crash risk, external monitoring, auditor-client relationship, volatility smirk